linx-software/docx-populate-placeholders/README.md

 ## Explanation

+### Main Function

-The function called `Main` reads the `DocumentsFolder` and returns a list of all `docx` files contained therein.
+1. Reads the `DocumentsFolder` and returns a list of all `docx` files contained therein.

-It then creates the folders needed to store new and processed documents.
+2. Creates the folders needed to store new and processed documents.

-Finally, it loops through the list of files and calls a function called `ReplaceDocumentWords` for each one.
+3. Loops through the list of files and calls a function called `ReplaceDocumentWords` for each one.

+### ReplaceDocumentWords Function

-The `ReplaceDocumentWords` function first extracts the files contained in each `docx` archive into a temporary folder.
+1. Extracts the files contained in each `docx` archive into a temporary folder.

-The XML file containing the text of the Word Document is then read.
+2. Reads the XML file containing the text of the Word Document.

-The function then loops through the key-value pairs contained in the `PlaceholderAndValue` list, finds all words matching the value in the placeholder property and replaces them with the value from the `Value` property.
+3. Loops through the key-value pairs contained in the `PlaceholderAndValue` list, finds all words matching the value in the placeholder property and replaces them with the value from the `Value` property.

-When all the replacements have completed, the extracted and updated files are zipped into a new '.docx' file.
+4. Zips the updated files into a new '.docx' file.

-The new file is then saved in the `Results` folder and the processed file is moved to the `Processed` folder.
+5. Saves the new file in the `Results` folder.
+6. Moves the processed file to the `Processed` folder.

 ## Contributions and questions